amdevito/263/Exercises/raving-redactionistPLUS/README.md

 Brief:
 [X] 1.
 'Find a different text to be redacted' Change the text, and redacted different text [X] 2.
 'Improve visual presentation by working with CSS and HTML' - text types out ''** TOP SECRET!
 DO NOT EXPOSE! **' first, then the revealing happens - revelation is called after the text type animation is complete.
+Also changed the secret text to red with a line-through instead of line under.

 [X] 3.
 "Add audio to the experience" - audio of marker squeaking across page when user clicks on the revealed text.